 Caution for prototypes and instances: The PmaInstance object can receive only the parameters from the corresponding PmaPrototype object, and can enter modified values there.
 It means that the instance can modify the existing parameter values of the corresponding prototype.
 The instance, or the instance parents, cannot add new parameters.
 Instance (prototyp) can access only the parameters defined in the prototype, but cannot access the parameters of instance parent.
 This way it is ensured that all instances of the individual prototype has the same set of parameters with different values.
 The PmaInstance object is therefore special from the parameter searching (bubbling) point of view, because the parameter search is terminated in this object and does not continue to the PmaInstance object parent.
 This way the instance of the prototype is isolated from other parameters present in the application.
 If it is necessary to obtain the value of the parameter for the prototype from the instanece parent, then the parameter must be created in the PmaPrototype object (the name can be the same or different) and refer to the parameter of the instance parent either here or in the PmaInstance object.
 The reference to the parent parameter is done by Macro expression $.par in the parameter value in the instance or prototype.

-For example in the prototype, create a new parameter boiler, and link the value to the boiler parameter value of the instance parent: boiler:$.par("boiler");
+For example in the prototype, create a new boiler parameter, and link the value to the boiler parameter value of the instance parent: boiler:$.par("boiler");

 The Links button allows to move between the Pma objects with user defined description easily.
 A window is displayed containing the object tree, where the objects containing the user defined descriptions are indicated as bold.

-The source form: the user generated description is written in the form of XML syntax, where the formatting is indicated by special marks.
-The Edit button enables the edit mode.
-The "User description" window window is displayed.
+The source form: The user generated description is written in the form of XML syntax, where the formatting is indicated by special marks.
+The Edit button allows the edit mode.
+The ""User description" window" configuration window is displayed.